SpeedSlicer/Tinkerers-Library/README.md

-# State Machine Test
+# State Machine + Inventory Multiplayer Test
-using unity to create a statemachine character controller
+using Unity to create a state machine character controller and inventory system